Upcycling Kitchens use overlooked food to feed people, not landfills

 Direct impact

-meals distributed to our partners each week
+meals distributed each week

 Our impact on the environment